xaiyadev/dotfiles/README.md

 It is important to differentiate between home manager modules and nixos modules-
 - Home Manager modules are for packages that are highly configurable  and user specific.
 All packages and modules that is software, like an IDE or a social platform should all be installed with home manager
 - NixOS should contain all system relevant changes.
 Networking, locale and many other things should be managed via NixOS.

 > [!WARNING]
-> sometimes packages don't exist for home-manager, in that case software packages sadly need to be installed via the NixOS module
+> Some Home-Manager Modules will only be activated if you activate the corresponding NixOS configuration

 ## Users and Systems
 This configuration has different users and systems that could change from time to time.